 Compare the pronunciation of following proper names:

 Spelling Maryo with y rather than i allows the stress to be shifted to a, the second-to-last vowel letter.
-With the stress on the appropriate vowel, it makes no difference in Globasa whether Maryo is pronounced as two syllables, with a consonantal y (ma-ryo or mar-yo), or alternatively, as three syllables, with y pronounced as an unstressed i (ma-ri-o).
+With the stress on the appropriate vowel, it makes no difference in Globasa whether Maryo is pronounced as two syllables, with a consonantal y (ma-ryo), or alternatively, as three syllables, with y pronounced as an unstressed i (ma-ri-o).

-Unless they must be pronounced as separate syllables, u and i do not typically appear next to other vowels.
+Unless stressed, u and i do not appear next to other vowels.
 Instead, w and y are conventionally used, either preceded or followed by vowels.

-Compare with the following words, in which i and u cannot, under any circumstance, be part of the same syllable as the adjacent vowel:
+Compare with the following words, in which i and u are stressed:

-Note: As a learner of Globasa you may skip this portion, as this is merely a description of Globasa's syllable structure.
+Note: As a learner of Globasa you may skip this last portion on phonotactics, as this is merely a description of Globasa's syllable structure.

 Syllables consist of: (onset)-nucleus-(coda).

 Syllables may or may not have an onset.
-In Globasa, the onset consists of any single consonant, or any of the following consonant clusters:
+In Globasa, the onset consists of any single consonant, or any of the following Cl/Cr and Cw/Cy clusters:

 bl-, fl-, gl-, kl-, pl-, vl-